Medicine Overview of Fenocard H Tablet

 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.

-Fenocard H Tablet is probably usafe to use during lactation.+more
+Fenocard H Tablet is probably unsafe to use during lactation+more

 Fenocard H Tablet does not usually affect your ability to drive.

 Fenocard H Tablet should be used with caution in patients with kidney disease.
 Dose adjustment of Fenocard H Tablet may be needed.
 Please consult your doctor.+more

 Use of Fenocard H Tablet is not recommended in patients with severe kidney disease....